allkern/LJL/README.md

 ![LJL's banner](https://user-images.githubusercontent.com/15825466/73777526-62530400-4768-11ea-80b6-92d8a13ebff1.png)

-# LJL (Lycoder's Jit Library)
+# LJL (Lycoder's JIT Library)
 LJL is a simple x86-64 JIT function generation library written in C++17 that is compatible with STL containters, `std::thread`, etc.
-Mainly intended to be used on emulators, or as a learning tool, either of JIT code generation, or Assembly.
+As of now, mainly intended to be used on emulators, or as a learning tool, either of JIT code generation, or Assembly.
 Check the wiki for tutorials, and further information about LJL!

+## Short/medium term goals
+ - Create an "extensions" system that allows developers to choose whether some feature is included in a project or not, making performance-critical, or low-resource development easier (work being done in the development branch)
+ - Make debugging easier by creating assemblers, disassemblers, and a runtime (as extensions)

+## Long term goals
+ - Become **the** code generation library of choice in at least one of the following fields:
+   * Performance-critical/low-resource development
+   * JIT Compilers
+   * Emulators
+   * Teaching assembly/JIT code generation

 ## Simple example (Windows)